-Reduce the annoying pesky mosquito problem at your next party by using topicals for the skin, using fans, mosquito zappers, burning citronella candles or repellent coils, planting specific plants, and preventing potential breeding ground; let’s look at some options.
+Reduce the annoying pesky mosquito problem at your next party by using topicals for the skin, using fans, and mosquito zappers, burning citronella candles or repellent coils, planting specific plants and preventing potential breeding grounds; let’s look at some options.

 Home is where your stagnant water is if you’re a mosquito.

 Mosquitos begin life in water; usually, it’s stagnant and has accumulated in any item that will hold a little water.

 Around the home, a mosquito’s first home could be an old bucket, old tire, birdbath, or a cup that somebody left from the last year’s New Year’s Eve party; anything that can hold stagnant water, the next thing you know, you’ve got a mosquito population.

 Eliminating water sources is an important step in keeping up a good fight when fighting back against the uninvited guests in your outdoor space.

 Getting rid of standing water is among the first of good choices when trying to win the battle with these guys; unfortunately, it can be a real challenge if you live near swampy areas.

 So the first line of defense in reducing the pesky insects around the patio/yard should be eliminating any situation that a mosquito might find an attractive place to set up shop.